-The redoubtable is a large decommissioned submarine that you can walk around and explore.
+The redoutable is a large decommissioned submarine.
 It has a torpedo!
-I don’t particularly care about the engine room of submarines but it was interested to see inside, I particularly liked seeing the living quarters or the people that lived onboard.
+Engine rooms don’t really interest me but it was interested to see inside, I particularly liked seeing the living quarters or the people that lived onboard.
 Definitely makes me appreciate my cruise ship cabin.

 When you enter the submarine you are given an audio guide which takes 35 minutes, it is available in quite a few languages and takes you through all the main areas of the ship.
 You get to see the engine room, control centre, staff canteen, living quarters and more.
 It was really cool!
-You must be physically fit to explore the submarine as there are a couple of steep steps/ladders to climb up and down.
+There are a couple of steep ladders to climb up/down.
 If you are tall you may have trouble fitting through some of the doorways too.
-Submarines aren’t designed for people that are 6ft+!
+If you are 6ft+ you may have trouble in submarines!

 I loved the aquarium, we actually managed to spend quite a lot of time here.
 There is a huge tank which has all types of fish that you can imagine, sharks, sting rays etc!
 As well as quite a few smaller tanks with jellyfish, sea horses and loads more.
-It wasn’t too busy when we went despite the Independence of the seas being docked right besides the museum.
+The Independence of the Seas was docked right beside the museum but the aquarium wasn’t too busy.
 (More about her here!)